+Last night, our friends Ralph and Terri came to visit us from the faraway land known as the Lakefront area of New Orleans.
+I made what has become my signature dish, chicken fajitas.
+I also mixed mojitos and Moscow Mules.
 This morning, we got up early and worked out.
 Then Cassie left on a business trip and I stayed at home, taking my old race bike into my local bike shop, Bicycle Michael's.
 I know I am going to pay more (far more) than what I would pay if I bought everything online, but I really wanted to support a local business, especially one in my neighborhood.
 Then I came home and got my fix of daytime TV and fed the goldfish in the pond.

 Ideally, microjobs would be:

 portable, not capital or resource intensive, simple concepts, utilizing partners instead of employees (think lemonade stand as opposed to amazon.com), local first, scaling to where business can be done, able to start up fast and shut down fast if necessary and with little requirements for offices and other expensive trappings.